 His work has appeared in The Paris Review, New American Writing, The New Republic, American Poetry Review, Conduit, Shiny, Verse, Western Humanities Review, Agni, The World, Hanging Loose, Smartish Pace, New Hibernia Review, The New York Quarterly, et al.

-Winch's poems have also appeared in such on-line journals as Slope, Shampoo, The Cortland Review and Poetry Daily, and have been highlighted several times on Garrison Keillor's "The Writer's Almanac" radio program.
-Featured in a 1986 profile by Geoff Himes on National Public Radio's "All Things Considered," Winch was also the subject of a two-part interview with George Liston Seay on Public Radio International's "Dialogue" program in 1998.
-He has interviewed several leading Irish writers for the cable TV series The Writing Life, and was himself the subject of an interview with Roland Flint for the series in 1998.
+Winch's poems have also appeared in such on-line journals as Slope, Shampoo, The Cortland Review, The Innisfree Poetry Journal, Serving House Journal, and Poetry Daily, and have been highlighted several times on Garrison Keillor's "The Writer's Almanac" radio program.
+Featured in a 1986 profile on National Public Radio's "All Things Considered," Winch was also the subject of a two-part interview on Public Radio International's "Dialogue" program in 1998.
+He has interviewed many leading Irish writers for the cable TV series The Writing Life, and was himself the subject of an interview with Roland Flint for the series in 1998.
 (For the entry on TW by the late James Liddy in The Encyclopedia of the Irish in America, see

 Terence Winch is a regular contributor to the Best American Poetry blog---check out the BAP blog for his posts about a wide range of subjects.